Furikuda/bork/docs/internals/security.rst

 to add, remove or modify any part of the DAG without Bork being able to detect the tampering.

-Note that when using BORG_PASSPHRASE the attacker cannot swap the *entire* repository against a new repository with e.g. repokey mode and no passphrase, because Bork will abort access when BORG_PASSPHRASE is incorrect.
+Note that when using BORK_PASSPHRASE the attacker cannot swap the *entire* repository against a new repository with e.g. repokey mode and no passphrase, because Bork will abort access when BORK_PASSPHRASE is incorrect.

-However, interactively a user might not notice this kind of attack immediately, if she assumes that the reason for the absent passphrase prompt is a set BORG_PASSPHRASE.
+However, interactively a user might not notice this kind of attack immediately, if she assumes that the reason for the absent passphrase prompt is a set BORK_PASSPHRASE.
 See issue :issue:`2169` for details.

 .. [#] The reason why the authentication tag is stored in the packed
        data itself is that older Bork versions can still read the